A new class of probabilities in the n-person red-and-black game: The main result

 Fix $j \in\{1, \dots , N\}$ and assume that all players play boldly.
 Denote

 Law of motion of the game at time $m$ is

 One can see that when all players adopt bold strategies, then the game terminates after the first round, i.e. $m=1$.
 Clearly, since all the players bet their entire fortunes, then either one of them wins and thus reaches his goal, or all players go bankrupt and the casino collects their bets.
-Moreover, since $X_{1,1}+ \dots + X_{1, N}\geq G$, then obviously
+Moreover, since $X_{1,1}+ \dots + X_{1, N}\geq G$, then obviously (Player $j$ won after first round).
+Thus we see that the expected return to Player $j$ equals to